mildsunrise/ptproxy/README.md

 ## Usage

-> **⚠️ Warning:** while usable, this is still in the proof-of-concept stage, and lacks support for many minor and not-so-minor features (like WebSocket proxying, or the `X-Forwarded-For` / `Forwarded` headers).
+> **⚠️ Warning:** while usable, this is still in the proof-of-concept stage, and lacks support for many minor and not-so-minor features (like WebSocket proxying).
 Use at your own risk.

 ### Prerequisites